 The Ohio State Buckeyes will play in potentially the most electrifying bowl game of 2014 when they take on the Clemson Tigers in the Discover Orange Bowl tonight on ESPN.
 Hoping all season to play in the BCS Championship game, the No. 7 Buckeyes will instead play the No. 12 Tigers in an Orange Bowl that’s sure to be dominated by two of the nation’s most entertaining quarterbacks.
-With such fireworks on tap, you’ll want to watch Orange Bowl online free live streaming on ESPN tonight using the links below.
+With such fireworks on tap, you’ll want to watch Orange Bowl online free live streaming on ESPN tonight using a few different services.

 Clemson’s Tajh Boyd and Ohio State’s Braxton Miller lead two of college football’s most potent offenses.
 Miller, the Buckeyes dual-threat quarterback, marched through the regular season with a 12-0 record and had a No. 2 BCS ranking entering the Big Ten championship.
 But against Michigan State, which has since stuffed Stanford in the Rose Bowl game and cemented a top-five ranking, the Ohio State Buckeyes suffered a stunning 34-24 loss and headed to tonight’s Orange Bowl.